A Walk in Facebook: Uniform Sampling of Users in Online Social Networks: Related Work

-The work by Wilson et al. \cite{Wilson09} is closely related to our study as it also studies Facebook.
-They collect and analyze social graphs and user interaction graphs in Facebook between March and May 2008.
-In terms of methodology, their approach differs from previous work in that they use what we call here a Region-Constrained BFS.
-They exhaustively collect all ``open'' user profiles and their list of friends in the 22 largest regional networks (out of the 507 available).
-First, such Region-Constrained BFS might be appropriate to study particular regions, but it does not provide any general Facebook-wide information, which is the goal of our study.
-Second, it seems that the percentage of users in the social graph retrieved in \cite{Wilson09} is 30\%-60\% less than the maximum possible in each network.\footnote{More specifically, we believe that, for the collection of the social graph, their BFS crawler does not follow users that have their ``view profile'' privacy setting closed and ``view friends`` privacy setting open.
-We infer that by comparing the discrepancy in the percentage of users for those settings as reported in a Facebook privacy study conducted during the same time in \cite{Bala08Privacy} {\em i.e.,} in networks New York, London, Australia, Turkey.} In terms of results, the main conclusion in \cite{Wilson09} is that the interaction graph should be preferred over social graphs in the analysis of online social networks, since it exhibits more pronounced small-world clustering.
-In our work, we collect a representative sample of the social graph.
-This sample can also allow us to fetch a representative sample of user profiles Facebook-wide in the future.
-In terms of findings, some noteworthy differences from \cite{Wilson09} are that we find larger values of the degree-dependent clustering coefficient as well as a higher assortativity coefficient.
+\cite{Wilson09, harvard-dataset, caltech-dataset} are related to this paper in that they also study \facebook.
+Wilson \etal~\cite{Wilson09} collect and analyze social graphs and user interaction graphs in \facebook between March and May 2008.
+Their methodology is what we refer to as Region-Constrained BFS: they exhaustively collect all open user profiles and their list of friends in the largest regional networks.
+Such Region-Constrained BFS might be appropriate to study particular regions, but it does not provide \facebook-wide information, which is the goal of this paper.
+Furthermore, the percentage of users in the social graph retrieved in~\cite{Wilson09} is 30\%-60\% less than the maximum possible in each network.\footnote{ More specifically, it is most likely that for the collection of the social graph, their BFS crawler does not follow users that have their ``view profile'' privacy setting closed and ``view friends`` privacy setting open.We infer that, by the discrepancy in the percentage of users for those settings as reported in a \facebook privacy study conducted during the same time in~\cite{Bala08Privacy} {\em i.e.,} in networks New York, London, Australia, Turkey.} Our findings show some noteworthy differences from~\cite{Wilson09}: for example, we find larger values of the degree-dependent clustering coefficient, significantly higher assortativity coefficient, and a degree distribution that does not follow a power law.
+Finally, Wilson \etal~\cite{Wilson09} focus on the user interaction graph, while we focus on the friendship graph. \cite{harvard-dataset} and~\cite{caltech-dataset} have also made publicly available and analyzed datasets corresponding to university networks from \facebook with many annotated properties for each student.
+In contrast, we collect a sample of the global \facebook social graph.